-The proposed Excellence Ringette Program will prepare athletes for the environment they can expect within Ringette Canada’s High Performance programs, while being mindful of their stage of development.
-This includes eventually being prepared to play in the National Ringette League and, for some, to play at the Canada Games for their province and internationally for Canada on the Jr. and Sr. National Teams.
+The proposed Excellence Ringette context will prepare athletes for the environment they can expect within Ringette Canada’s High Performance programs, while being mindful of their stage of development.
+This includes helping an athlete simply become their best, whatever that may be, or for some, to prepare to play in the National Ringette League, to play at the Canada Games for their province and internationally for Canada on the Jr. and Sr. National Teams.

 Each athlete’s development plan will take a long-term view and consider goal setting, on-ice and off-ice training, being challenged in competition, progress assessment, tracking, reporting, injury prevention and management, nutrition, sleep and recovery, growth, maturation and more.

 Each program will include the support of an Integrated Service Team with sport science and sport medicine specialists.

 Enrollment in Excellence Ringette is not a try out for limited roster spots.
 Entry is based on an athlete’s willingness to commit to the training and competition plan and having the necessary tools.

 Athletes in this context should anticipate spending considerable time on the ice or in training while younger athletes will still be provided time to remain a multi-sport athlete if that is their choice.

 The AA status quo will not continue for the 2020-21 season however all changes may not take place at the same time.
 A responsible pace of change will be determined in consultation with stakeholders.